dominik-stec/Software_Testing_PJA/lab_4_BDD/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-<p> In this project I tested in Behaviour Driven Development metodology with Cucumber framework.
+<p> In this project I tested in Behaviour Driven Development methodology with Cucumber framework.
 I tested car factory project. </p>

 ### Built With